Eschatologue/CM_wiki/docs/class/monk/hand.md

 ### Level 6: Wholeness of Body

 You gain the ability to heal yourself.
-As a Bonus Action, you can roll your Martial Arts die.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can roll your Martial Arts die.
 You regain a number of Hit Points equal to the number rolled plus your Wisdom modifier (minimum of 1 Hit Point regained).

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 ### Level 11: Fleet Step

-When you take a Bonus Action other than Step of the Wind, you can also use Step of the Wind immediately after that Bonus Action.
+When you take a **:rsc-b: Bonus Action**{ .rsc } other than Step of the Wind, you can also use Step of the Wind immediately after that  **:rsc-b: Bonus Action**{ .rsc }.

 ### Level 17: Quivering Palm